 Research Profile for Kenneth Paul Baclawski

-Professor Baclawski's primary research area is ontology based computing.
+Professor Baclawski's primary research area is data semantics.
 This

-includes research on the Semantic Web, formal (ontology-based) methods for
+includes research in the Semantic Web, formal methods for

-biomedicine.
-He has been a Northeastern University faculty member for 25 years.
+He has been a Northeastern University faculty member for over 25 years.

 Some recent publications: